FelipeACXavier/PhD/content/Papers/Paper idea - 1.md

 ## Conclusion

 “One of the limitation of the language is that only the ROS middleware is supported.
 As described in Chapter 1, this study delivers a Platform-specific meta-model for ROS and can be further used by future PIMs to enable abstraction of the development and execution middleware.
-ROS was mainly selected for this study because it is a well established open source robotics framework, which is used by a wide range of end users, such as roboticists, developers, researchers and companies, and has an extensive community driven repository of ready-to-use algorithms and hardware drivers for building robotic systems.”
+ROS was mainly selected for this study because it is a well-established open source robotics framework, which is used by a wide range of end users, such as roboticists, developers, researchers and companies.
+Furthermore, it has an extensive community driven repository of ready-to-use algorithms and hardware drivers for building robotic systems.”